thecodeiackiller/PetStore/README.md

 # Week 3

-In Week 3, I focused on enhancing the PetStore application by implementing robust error handling and reinforcing object-oriented programming principles.
-I introduced a `try-catch` block in the `GetDogLeashByName` method within the `ProductLogic` class to manage potential exceptions, preventing application crashes when a product is not found.
-Additionally, I created a new `DryCatFood` class that inherits from `CatFood`, encapsulating properties specific to dry cat food, which improved the organization and clarity of the product attributes.
-The `Weight` property was relocated to this new class, demonstrating effective use of inheritance.
+In Week 3, I advanced the PetStore application by implementing error handling and reinforcing object-oriented programming (OOP) principles.
+I wrapped the product retrieval method in the `ProductLogic` class with a try-catch block to handle exceptions gracefully, returning null when a product is not found.
+This prevents the application from crashing and enhances user experience.
+Additionally, I introduced the `DryCatFood` class, which inherits from the existing `CatFood` class, demonstrating the principles of inheritance and encapsulation.
+This structural organization of classes improves code maintainability and readability, essential aspects of OOP that employers highly value.